The best places to live in Sao Paulo

-Finding a home in a new country is never easy.
-In a city the size of São Paulo, the challenge becomes even harder.
-For newly arrived expats, choosing the right property in the right area or suburb of São Paulo will be essential to having a pleasant experience in Brazil.
+Finding suitable areas and suburbs in São Paulo can be challenging, owing to the city's immense geographic size.
+Choosing the right property in the right area or suburb of São Paulo will be essential to having a pleasant experience in Brazil for newly arrived expats.

 Chácara Flora

 Chácara Flora is an exclusive area in Santo Amaro, one of São Paulo’s largest suburbs.
-This is a family-friendly area with secure housing options and ample green space.
-Like Morumbi, Chácara Flora is home to many good international schools, which accounts for its popularity amongst expat families.
+This is a family-friendly area with secure housing and ample green space.
+Like Morumbi, Chácara Flora is home to many good international schools, which accounts for its popularity among expat families.

 Residents have easy access to supermarkets, restaurants and retail facilities.
-Public transport links are abundant.
-Chácara Flora is close to Congonhas Airport in neighbouring Campo Belo, which makes it a convenient area for executives needing to take domestic flights for work.
+Public transport links are abundant, as Chácara Flora is close to Congonhas Airport in neighbouring Campo Belo, making it a convenient area for executives needing domestic flights for work.

 Morumbi

 One of the major draws of Morumbi is that it is a lot less polluted than areas close to the city centre.
-It is also home to several lovely green areas such as Alfredo Volpi Park and Burle Marx Park, making it a great location for expats with children.
-The area is popular with expat families as it is home to many reputable international schools.
-Morumbi has plenty of facilities such as shops and cafes.
-It is also close to one of São Paulo’s top medical facilities, Albert Einstein Hospital.
+It is also home to several lovely green spaces, such as Alfredo Volpi Park and Burle Marx Park, making it an excellent location for expats with children.
+The area is popular with expat families and hosts many reputable international schools.
+Morumbi has plenty of facilities, such as shops and cafés.
+It is also close to one of São Paulo's top healthcare facilities, Albert Einstein Hospital.

 Alphaville

 Located about 12 miles (20km) outside São Paulo, Alphaville has a small-town atmosphere.
-The type of housing available here is varied.
-Everything from luxury apartments to functional single-family homes can be found in the area.
+Expats can find everything from luxury apartments to functional single-family homes in the area.
 Many properties come with a swimming pool and large outdoor areas.

 While Alphaville is a safe and pleasant place to live, residents are somewhat isolated.
 Public transport links in Alphaville are limited.
 Even commuting by car to São Paulo can be frustrating due to the traffic on the highway.